MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMDeploymentTypeDependencyGroup.md

 ## DESCRIPTION

-The **New-CMDeploymentTypeDependencyGroup** cmdlet creates a deployment type dependency group in the Microsoft System Center Configuration Manager.
+The **New-CMDeploymentTypeDependencyGroup** cmdlet creates a deployment type dependency group in the Configuration Manager.
 Must be added to an existing deployment type by using [Add-CMDeploymentTypeDependency](./Add-CMDeploymentTypeDependency.md).

 > [!NOTE]